paroniriaa/Weather-Simulation-System/README.md

 - Water: https://threejs.org/examples/?q=ocean#webgl_shaders_ocean
 This explains how to use sky library inside three.js.
 - Terrain: https://threejs.org/examples/webgl_geometry_terrain.html
-This gives us the idea of how to implement Perlin Noise and Diamond Square Algorithm
+This gives us the idea of how to implement Perlin Noise and Diamond Square Algorithm.